Pinus tabuliformis

-Pinus tabuliformis, also called Chinese red pine, Manchurian red pine, or Southern Chinese pine is a pine native to northern China and northern Korea.
+Pinus tabuliformis, also called Chinese red pine, Manchurian red pine, or Southern Chinese pine is a species of conifer in the family Pinaceae, a pine native to northern China and northern Korea.

 Description

-Pinus tabuliformis is a medium-sized evergreen tree growing to 20–30 m tall, with a flat-topped crown when mature.
+Pinus tabuliformis is a medium-sized coniferous tree growing to 20–30 m tall, with a flat-topped crown when mature.
 The growth rate is fast when young, but slows with age.
 The grey-brown bark fissures at an early age compared to other trees.
 The broadly spreading shape is very pronounced, in part due to the long horizontal branching pattern.

 The needle-like leaves are shiny grey-green, 10–17 cm long and 1.5 mm broad, usually in pairs but occasionally in threes at the tips of strong shoots on young trees.
 The cones are green, ripening brown about 20 months after pollination, broad ovoid, 4–6 cm long, with broad scales, each scale with a small prickle.
 The seeds are 6–7 mm long with a 15–20 mm wing, and are wind-dispersed.